 - Can I contact previous volunteers about their experiences or local people who I will be working with?

 Each volunteering project will be different so you need to think about what kind of experience you would like to have.
-A place to start is to ask yourself why you want to volunteer, are the aims of the organisation the most important to you or are you more motivated by the actual tasks and how you will be spending your days.
+A good starting point is to consider why you want to volunteer and to determine whether the aims of the organisation are important to you, or whether you are more focused on the type of activities you will be involved with on a daily basis?

 - Living costs